Depression is linked to your gland system

 To further complicate matters, practically every public water system in this country uses chlorine, and many add fluoride too.
 Both of these agents interfere with the utilization of iodine and make deficiencies more prevalent.

 Whether iodine is needed or not can be roughly determined using the iodine patch test.
 This test is a crude, but rather useful, measure of your iodine status that can be done simply and easily at home.

 - Before bed, use tincture of iodine (the orange variety) to paint a 3-inch square patch on the inside of your forearm, the inside of a thigh, or your abdomen.

 - Inspect the painted area the next morning.
 If all the color remains, then your iodine level is adequate.
 If all the color is gone, then you’re thoroughly deficient in iodine.
 Varying degrees of color loss correspond to your degree of iodine deficiency.

 If you find you’re iodine-deficient, look into getting a bottle of a liquid iodine product called Iosol, available from TPCS.
-I’ve used Iosol myself for years to address my low iodine issues, and I highly recommend it.
-Whatever you do, don’t consume the topical form of iodine sold in pharmacies, like the one used to do the iodine patch test.
-It is poisonous when taken internally.
+(Don’t consume the topical form of iodine sold in pharmacies, like the one used to do the iodine patch test.
+It is poisonous when taken internally.)
 I suggest starting with two drops of Iosol a day for a week or two and then reducing the amount to one drop daily.
-Even today I still put one drop in my protein shake each morning.

 A few of the things you might notice while taking Thytrophin PMG and iodine include: